When Should a Water Softener Be Replaced?

 Water Softener Maintenance Techniques

-Dumping water softener cleanser into your water softener every 4 months will help your system run efficiently.
-This solution cleans the inside of your system of contaminants, iron and scale buildup to maximize the softener’s performance.
+Pouring a bottle of water softener cleaner into your water softener brine well every 4 months will help your system run efficiently.
+This acid-based solution cleans the inside of your system, including the valve and resin bed.
+It removes contaminants, iron and scale buildup to help maximize the softener’s performance.

 2. Set Hardness Level Correctly